BentoBoxWorld/MagicCobblestoneGenerator/README.md

 * **Offline Generation** - ability to disable addon processing on islands where none of members are online.
 * **Physic Usage** - ability to specify if block generation should use game physic.
 Disabling will allow floating gravel, however some redstone machines may stop working.
-* **Working Range** - specify working range for the generator to work.
+* **Working Range** - specify default working range for the generator to work.
 If players are not in the given range, then generator will not work.
-* **Active Generator Count** - specify how many generators users can activate at the same time.
+* **Active Generator Count** - specify default amount of generators users can activate at the same time.
+* **Notify On Unlock** - allows to toggle if message about unlocked generators should be send to island members.
+* **Show Filters in GUI** - allows to toggle if in player generator selection view filters should be visible.
+* **User GUI border block** - allows to change border block around player menus.
+* **Border block name** - allows to change border block name in player menus.

+As well as addon contains section that allows to change command aliases.
+Changing them requires server restart.

 ## generatorTemplate.yml